freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-variables-and-operators/learn-variables-and-operators-question-g.md

 From a mathematician’s standpoint, the abundance of pluses may seem strange.
 But from a programmer’s standpoint, there’s nothing special: unary pluses are applied first, they convert strings to numbers, and then the binary plus sums them up.

 Why are unary pluses applied to values before the binary ones?
-As we’re going to see, that’s because of their _higher_ precedence.
+As you’re going to see, that’s because of their _higher_ precedence.

 # --question--